by G. Jack Urso

 The same measure applied to claims the Manson Family was involved also applies to claims that Gaul was a victim of the Zodiac Killer, which can only be regarded as a wild conspiracy theory.
 The manner of death was not the Zodiac’s usual M.O.
 The theory is largely built on a letter attributed to the Zodiac Killer and postmarked August 1, 1973, from Albany, NY, and which was mailed to the Albany Times Union claiming a murder would take place on August 10 during a shift change at Albany Medical Center (it did not).
 The connection with Gaul is based upon the fact that 570 Myrtle Avenue is about a block and a half away from Albany Medical Center.

-Police reports also indicate that evidence suggests that at least two individuals were involved in the murders of Gaul and Sharp.
+Police reports indicate evidence suggests at least two individuals were involved in the murders of Gaul and Sharp.
 This eliminates the Zodiac Killer, who worked alone, as a possible suspect.
+Law enforcement at the time also noted the area was the territory of a violent local street gang, a factor usually dismissed by conspiracy theorists.
+Given my past working with street gang members in incarcerated settings, I think this is a possibility that cannot be overlooked given that at least two suspects may be involved.

 Tragedy upon Tragedy